NLP-Projects/Vietnamese-Sentiment-Analysis/README.md

 The expression used to calculate accuracy is as follows:

 Accuracy = TP + TN / TP + TN + FP + FN

+##### Precision

+This metric is the number of correct positive results divided by the number of positive results predicted by the classifier.

+Precision = TP / TP + FP

+##### Recall

+Recall is the number of correct positive results divided by the number of all samples that should have been identified as positive.

+Recall = TP / TP + FN

+#####  F1 score

+The F1 score is basically the harmonic mean between precision and recall.
+It is used to measure the accuracy of tests and is a direct indication of the model’s performance.
+The range of the F1 score is between 0 to 1, with the goal being to get as close as possible to 1.
+It is calculated as per:

+F1 = 2*(1/(1/Precision + 1/Recall))

 # Fundamentals of Deep Learning